 Book: Software Testing and Analysis

 Mauro Pezzè and I wrote Software Testing and Analysis: Process, Principles, and Techniques.
 It is available at Amazon and other online bookstores, including Powells and Barnes and Noble.
 German and Portuguese translations are also available.

 We hope this will be the book that advisors recommend to new graduate students who need a basic, broad background in testing and analysis, as well as a standard text in senior and beginning graduate courses.

 We appreciate the useful comments (and corrections!) from many of you, and are pleased that the book is in use around the world and in some of the top centers of software engineering research.

 I am a recreational bicycle rider.
-I enjoy organized "event" rides.
-Rides I've enjoyed include the Seattle to Portland bicycle classic (one day version in 2004 and 2005); the Blackberry bRamble starting right here in Eugene; the Covered Bridges tour from Albany (5 times); the Peach of a Century (3 times); the Monster Cookie metric century; the Mount Hood Challenge Century (which seems to have been held for the first and last time in 2004); and the Torture 10,000 century east of Portland (also discontinued, alas).
+Event rides I've enjoyed include the Seattle to Portland bicycle classic (one day version in 2004 and 2005); the Blackberry bRamble starting right here in Eugene, where in recent years I've driven SAG wagon; the Covered Bridges tour from Albany (5 times); the Peach of a Century (3 times); the Monster Cookie metric century; the Mount Hood Challenge Century (which seems to have been held for the first and last time in 2004); and the Torture 10,000 century east of Portland (also discontinued, alas).

 Highlights of some prior years:

-- 2007: U Century ride each month, for the UMCA year-rounder challenge.
+- 2007: A Century ride each month, for the UMCA year-rounder challenge.